space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 To do this, the Head Revolutionaries use their own guile like other traitors, but they also have access to tools that alter the loyalties of defenseless crew members.
 These tools provide a way of the Head Revolutionaries turning the staff against the station, creating a team of loyal operatives or a disposable human tide that can overwhelm the station.

-Like all good political insurrections, the drama is in the betrayal.
+Like all good political insurrections, the drama is in the betrayal and **paranoia is the point.**

 ## Background